Island still desperate for water, power

 Maloney also suggested reminding members of Congress that while Puerto Ricans living in the Commonwealth can’t vote in federal elections, they can if they move to a state.

 “A lot of my colleagues didn’t realize Puerto Ricans were American citizens,” said Maloney.
 “When you clue them in on that, they start to connect the dots.
 Puerto Ricans are already citizens.
 They’re just moving, and a lot of them have family on the mainland.
 So I tell them, ‘If you want a quarter of a million angry Puerto Ricans voting in Florida next year, keep it up.’ ”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.